-Two years earlier my partner, Sid, stood on the balcony over the entrance to the Shell Headquarters in London for twenty five hours whilst others locked themselves onto the building and smashed windows and others spray painted ‘make ecocide law’ and ‘Shell knew’.
+Two years earlier my partner, Sid, stood on the balcony over the entrance to the Shell Headquarters in London for twenty four hours whilst others locked themselves onto the building and smashed windows and others spray painted ‘make ecocide law’ and ‘Shell knew’.
 It was the beginning of the first major Extinction Rebellion protest where thousands of people occupied key sites across London for almost two weeks.
 The movement turned global and as a result the UK government declared a climate emergency and ecocide became a household word.

 I asked Sid to explain what had led him to making such action:

 “I spent years protesting in my late teens and early twenties, everything from Nike sweat labour, to Palestinian rights and anti GMO crops.
 But it was the protest against the Iraq war in 2003 which broke me: the largest protest event in human history and still our governments went to war.
 I was so disillusioned by the greed and corruption that I saw governing our world that I decided to leave the country.

 After India I spent nine years in Canada and America studying permaculture and sustainable buildings techniques.
 Through permaculture I found a system that integrated the needs of both people and the earth and that created wealth without it being at the expense of either.
 Permaculture teaches us how to interact with the world with an awareness that is profoundly respectful and highly conscious of its causes and effects.
 It looks to nature for its design, works in accordance with the natural laws and implements them using modern as well as ancient technology.